Favourite Books of 2019

-I still miss Carrie Fisher and Debbie Reynolds, their death’s had an effect on me as they did many other people.
+I still miss Carrie Fisher and Debbie Reynolds, their death’s had an effect on me as they did on many other people.
 This book is just a lovely look at their lives, written and read by Todd Fisher – Carrie’s younger brother and Debbie’s youngest son.
-A heart wrenching yet warm read.
+A heart-wrenching yet warm read.

 In at the Deep End by Kate Davies

 If you’re after a kick-ass LGBT read then this book is my highest recommendation.
 Amazing and so well written.
 Kate has become one of my favourite authors, and this was her debut.
 It’s simply brilliant.

 I maintain that it was because of this book that I jetted off to New York City on my own so that’s how much of a favourite it is of mine.
 This is practically a diary of various holidays that Anna Hart took throughout her life, from the moment she could leave for Ireland to now.
 Funny, down-to-earth and very aspirational.

 If you’re looking to save money – and who of us isn’t after Christmas? – Then this is the book I recommend.
 Relatively short and easy to read, it’s a good read that reminds us that we don’t need to spend money to be happy.